cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.3.1v1
 Phishing-resistant MFA SHALL be enforced for all users.

-**Preferred phishing-resistant methods**

-The methods **Azure AD Certificate-Based Authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended options since they offer forms of MFA with the least weaknesses.
-Azure AD CBA supports federal PIV cards when they authenticate directly to Azure AD.
+The phishing-resistant methods **Azure AD Certificate-Based Authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended authentication options since they offer forms of MFA with the least weaknesses.
+For federal agencies, Azure AD CBA supports federal PIV card authentication directly to Azure AD.

-**Non-preferred phishing-resistant methods**

-The **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)** option is technically resistant to phishing, but it presents significant risks if the on-premises authentication infrastructure (e.g., AD Federation Service) is compromised.
-Therefore, federated PIV card is not a preferred option.
-Agencies should migrate away from the federal PIV card to the options listed above in the preferred phishing-resistant methods section.

 If on-premises PIV authentication and federation to Azure AD is used, [enforce PIV logon via AD group policy](https://www.idmanagement.gov/implement/scl-windows/).